 Dog Spaying and Neutering

 Spaying and neutering are surgical procedures to remove reproductive organs.
 Spaying or neutering your puppy or dog prevents him or her from having unwanted offspring.
-It also decreases the amount of puppies/dogs that end up in shelters or are summoned to a life on the streets.
+It also decreases the number of puppies/dogs that end up in shelters or are summoned to a life on the streets.
 It also has very important health and behaviour benefits for your dog.
 Our hospital offers laser surgery as an option to reduce pain and bleeding.
 All of our patients receive perioperative pain management and additional take home medication can be dispensed as required.

 Why is it important to neuter/spay my dog?